 It is not a coincidence that we like blue flowers too.
 The blue color is calming and peaceful and thus, relaxes our state of mind.
 We also relate it to freshness, attractiveness and classy appearance.

 Furthermore, some scientists believe that the blue color is a source of happiness and smiles.
 An interesting fact is that this color is also related by people to sadness and depression and is preferred by people in all moods (1).

 Other scientists relate blue color to tranquility, depth and productivity.
 It is the color that is perceived to best solve negative emotions like sadness and loneliness (2, 3, 4).

-These are the reasons why, even though sometimes subconsciously, we are in love with blue flowers and very often prefer to have them as a part of our garden paradise.
+These are the reasons why, even though sometimes subconsciously, we are in love with true blue flowers and very often prefer to have them as a part of our garden paradise.